-- hidden mud,

-- road crossing and track junctions,

-- walkers on the path,

-- overtaking riders and slow riders,
+- overtaking riders and slow riders.

 - sharp bends,

 - drop offs and step ups,

 - dry stone walls,

 - fences,

+- road traffic.

 - gates,

 - styles,

 - cattle grids,

 - barren rocky summit areas,

 - grassy hill sides.

-- 6.2 There are several road sections along the race route and racers MUST obey the highway code when racing along these sections.
+- There are several road sections along the race route and racers MUST obey the highway code when racing along these sections.
 These roads are open to the public and will have other vehicles.
 Caution MUST be taken when turning off the fell tracks and back onto the tarmac highway two right hand turns and one cross road.
 Racers MUST control their speed and enter the highway when safe to do so.
 Marshals WILL NOT stop traffic and will tell you to slow down off Ingleborough and Pen-Y-Ghent.
 At Ribblehead, a professional traffic management will be controlling the traffic to aid the re-joining the highway and riders are instructed to follow the direction of the traffic management personnel.
-Riders must look both ways when rejoining the highway and stop if not safe to enter.
+Riders must look both ways when re-joining the highway and stop if not safe to enter.

 - 6.3 On Pen-Y-Ghent the race uses the same ascent as descent so additional hazards of riders coming up and riders coming down the track / race route.
+All riders are advised to keep to the left side of the track where possible and/or safe to do so in order to minimise the risk of collision.
 Riders heading up should stay in single file to allow descending riders as much room as possible.
 If you have to walk: walk in single file and to a side of the track to allow other racers space to ride the race route / line.
-Descending riders should control their speed and verbally warn other riders of your presence.
-It is recommended that approaching riders shout "Rider" to warn others of their approach.
+Descending riders should control their speed and verbally warn other riders, spectators and walkers of your presence.
+It is recommended that approaching riders shout "Rider" or "Cyclist Approaching" to warn other riders spectators and the public of their approach.

 - 6.4 The Weather has a significant impact upon the course hazards and riders MUST observe any weather warning instructions issued by the race and MUST abide by these.
 The weather can change quickly and this can change the course hazards.
 Being predominantly in a limestone area the surfaces will be slippery especially when wet.

 - 6.5 Participants MUST ride within their limits in order to safely complete the race.
 Riders MUST control their speed on all descents.
-Due to the surfaces, punctures are likely, Racers MUST stop and fix punctures in order to continue the race.
+Due to the surfaces, punctures are likely, Riders MUST stop and fix punctures in order to continue the race.
 The race can have an impact on the braking ability of your bicycle and so racers must take extra caution if brake performance declines over the duration of the race.
-If in doubt racers should stop and walk sections of the course that they do not feel able to ride.
+If in doubt, riders should stop and walk sections of the course that they do not feel able to ride.
 If any other part of your bike is damaged racers must check this before continuing or pulling out of the race.

 - 7. The race has the following medical provision for riders and spectators: Bowland Pennine Mountain Rescue, covering all of the race off road fell sections and Event Medical Services covering highway sections and main spectator locations.
 Medical teams are to be found at the following locations:

 - Ingleborough Summit,

 - Ingleborough Descent,

 - Cold Cotes,

 - Wherneside Summit,

-- Ribblehead,

-- Pen-Y-Ghent Summit,

-- Horton in Ribblesdale

-- Event Finish/HQ.